· Cybercriminal ecosystem more mature than ever, reflecting legitimate cybersecurity sector

 This growing service economy has tools for hire, service providers, channels and end users.
 Cybercriminals of different levels of experience can acquire the necessary tools to launch a malicious campaign designed to attack business, governments and individuals.
 Particularly remarkable is the commitment of cybercriminals to adjust business practices to meet the needs of their customers, just like organizations in the cybersecurity industry.

-A recent report published by Blueliv, a threat intelligence provider, called DARK COMMERCE: Exploring the cybercrime industry and its business models: Part I., analyzes all these topics.
+A recent report published by, a threat intelligence provider, called analyzes all these topics.

 According to the report, understanding how attackers use these tools and services helps organizations prepare defenses and protect their assets by:

 1. Analyzing trends and patterns across different services: learning about how the cybercriminal ecosystem operates helps identify potential vulnerabilities and apply cyber-hygiene best practices and education programs

 2. Building complete threat actor profiles: understanding the interrelations between threat actors enables organizations to put in place effective defensive measures, appropriate to their business size

 3. Assigning priorities and accelerating decision-making: attacks can be stopped in their tracks and their impact mitigated with relevant, targeted, actionable threat intelligence